-The Plan will also consider voluntary sterilization procedures to be a sickness.
+The Plan will also consider voluntary sterilization procedures for you, your spouse, and your female dependent children to be a sickness.

 Treatment of infertility, including fertility treatments such as in-vitro fertilization or other such procedures, is not considered a sickness or an injury.